Le Tigre (album): What's Yr Take on Cassavetes

 "What's Yr Take on Cassavetes" uses American filmmaker John Cassavetes to depict the conflict between public figures' work and their personal lives.
 It opens with a solemn spoken passage asking "how you really feel about it".
 The song breaks down into a shouting match that labels Cassavetes with positive terms such as "genius" and "messiah" as well as negative ones such as "misogynist" and "alcoholic".

 My My Metrocard

-"My My Metrocard" is a go-go song about escapism and exploration.
+"My My Metrocard" is a song about escapism and exploration.
 It uses a call-and-response pattern to condemn then-New York mayor Rudy Giuliani, whose policies against quality-of-life crimes the band opposed.